pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 for their support.
 We also want to thank the [Python Software Foundation](https://python.org) for their generous grant.

-Without them certain portions of our event would simply not have been possible from a financial standpoint.
+Without them certain portions of our event would simply not have been financially possible.

 ### Statistics
 This year we brought in **$12,750** from sponsorships and grants.
 We reached out